Analysis

 Outside of utilities, other sub-segments such as airports, toll roads and ports are also set for a positive 2025, as the inflationary pressures that have weighed on consumer spending start to ease, and travel activity and demand for goods increases.

 According to the International Air Transport Association (IATA) global air passenger numbers are forecast to exceed 5 billion in 2025 for the first time, while global container volumes passing through ports are expected to climb by as much as 7 percent in 2025, according to shipping and logistics group Maersk.
-Toll road traffic is also expected to increase, particularly in centers with growing populations, with usage on most routes now back at or above pre-pandemic levels
+Toll road traffic is also expected to increase, particularly in centers with growing populations, with usage on most routes now back at or above pre-pandemic levels.

 New verticals may be expanding the options and growth opportunities for infrastructure stakeholders, but “old-fashioned” infrastructure assets look set to remain as attractive and valuable for investors as ever.
+This global performance will depend on effective management, the industry’s responsiveness to technology trends, and the impact of climate resilience initiatives.

 The full scope of private capital outlooks